nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Here, you can find everything you need to know about **SoConnect**, the ultimate solution for your everyday contacts and tasks management headaches!

-If you are an **<a href="#soc"> SoC </a> student**, there is a high chance you are probably stressing over lack of social interactions and mounting assignments right now.
+If you are an **<a href="#soc"> SoC </a> student**, you are probably stressing over lack of social interactions and mounting assignments right now.
 Well, look no further!
-SoConnect is built to help you stay better connected to school life by doing the tedious management task, so you can focus on **creating real friends and finishing schoolwork quickly**.
+SoConnect is built to help you stay better connected to school life by doing your tedious management tasks, so you can focus on **creating real friends and finishing schoolwork quickly**.

 Interested to use SoConnect?
 Then you are in the right place!
 In this user guide, we will cover **step-by-step instructions** from installing the app to customising it according to your preference.
 Whether you are a beginner or an advanced user, this guide will solve all your problems, just like our app!